jzdscience/icefall_math_ml_and_speech_recog/egs/librispeech/ASR/conformer_ctc2_all/README.txt

 WARNING:
 2.1 It take ~32min*30 epoch* 9 models = 144hrs to finish on a VM with 4 Tesla T4 GPU
 2.2 You can reduce the max-duration is your vRAM is lower than 16GB, otherwise it is not enough.
-2.3 Alternatively, you can call individual training python train.py \
+2.3 Alternatively, you can call any individual training by python train.py \
         --exp-dir exp/leaky_relu \  # this is where to save the result --start-epoch 1 \ # if you have a checkpoint saved after epoch,say 30, then you can start from 31 to train